jordansaker/Fuel-Log-API/README.md

 ## R7 Third Party Services

 This API application was created using the Flask web framework, which is a Python module that allows common interface between web servers and web applications.
-Because Flask was originally developed to have a small and easy-to-extend core: it's seen as a microframework and have out of the box features such as Object Relational Manager (ORM) or other features listed below. [(pythonbasics.org, 2021)](./docs/references.md#r7).
+Because Flask was originally developed to have a small and easy-to-extend core: it's seen as a microframework and has out of the box features such as an Object Relational Mapper (ORM) or other features listed below. [(pythonbasics.org, 2021)](./docs/references.md#r7).
 Here are some of the third party services that were used to fully implement the API.

 ### SQLAlchemy

 The API uses an SQL database system to store data relating to cars, users, and log entries.
 In order to integrate and allow the Flask app to interact with the database, SQLAlchemy was installed as a dependency and used.
-SQLAlchemy is the Python ORM that is used by the app to efficiently access and perform database queries interpreting Pythonic language and then creating and executing the equivalent SQL query operation on the database.
-The approach that SQLAlchemy takes is that it's processes are fully exposed and it allows the developer to construct a database and the SQL queries using Python, almost the same way they would be constructed in an SQL system. [(www.sqlalchemy.org, n.d.)](./docs/references.md#r7)
+SQLAlchemy is a Python ORM that's used by the app to efficiently access and perform database queries interpreting Pythonic language and then creating and executing the equivalent SQL query operation on the database.
+The approach that SQLAlchemy takes is that it's processes are fully exposed and it allows the developer to construct a database and SQL queries using Python alone, almost the same way they would be constructed in an SQL system. [(www.sqlalchemy.org, n.d.)](./docs/references.md#r7)

 ### Flask-SQLAlchemy

 Flask has developed an extension for SQLAlchemy to simplify the process of interacting with SQLAlchemy.
-It automatcally handles creating, using, and cleaning up SQLAlchemy objects.
+It automatically handles creating, using, and cleaning up SQLAlchemy objects.
 The is done by creating an extension class which then allows for cleaner SQLAlchemy operations through that extension class [(flask-sqlalchemy.palletsprojects.com, n.d.)](./docs/references.md#r7). i.e An SQLAlchemy model can be created using the subclass of the extension class:

 ```python
 # the extension class